dgaydukov/cert-aws/files/sa.md

 Type of EC2
 * On-demand (0% discount) - you got server at any time, and there is no commitment from your (you can terminate it after 10min)
 * Reserved (40-60% discount) - you commit to run a server for 1-3 years
+    * standard - 75% discount, can't change RI(reserved instance) attributes
+    * convertible - 54% discount, you can change RI attribute (for example after month you find out you need more compute capacity)
+    * scheduled - you reserve instance for specific time period (one day for every week)
 * Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid)
+* Dedicated (can be on-demand or reserved) - your ec2 instance runs on physically separate hardware

 There are 3 types of IP address
 * private IP - your instance is not available from outside, only from within your VPC (base on SG)